Jointly Doing the Right Thing Right

 |6 Years in Prison|

 Therefore you can imagine, it might not be easy for one to decide what to do in this situation.
-Stakes are high that you get the “sucker’s payoff”, if the bona fide trusts the partner in crime and thinks that they will cooperate.
+Stakes are high that you receive the “sucker’s payoff”, if the bona fide trusts the partner in crime and thinks that they will cooperate, but the partner will not.

 Beware of the Zero-Trust Paradigm